LAB02-Research/HASS.Agent/README.md

 Summary of the core functions:

 * **Notifications**: receive notifications, show them using Windows builtin toast popups, and optionally attach images.
-  - *This requires the installation of the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>*.
+  - *This requires the installation of the [HASS.Agent Notifier integration](https://github.com/LAB02-Research/HASS.Agent-Notifier)*.

 * **Quick Actions**: use a keyboard shortcut to quickly pull up a command interface, through which you can control Home Assistant entities - or, assign a keyboard shortcut to individual Quick Actions for even faster triggering.

 * **Commands**: control your PC (or other Windows based device) through Home Assistant using custom- or built-in commands.

 * **Sensors**: send your PC's sensors to Home Assistant to monitor cpu, mem, webcam usage, wmi- and performance counter data, etc.

+* **Satellite Service**: use the service to collect sensordata and execute commands, even when you're not logged in.

 * All entities are dynamically acquired from your Home Assistant instance.